droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 This tutorial describes steps to set up Droonga cluster based on existing computers.
 Following instructions are basically written for a successfully prepared virtual machine of the `Ubuntu 14.04 x64` or `CentOS 7 x64` on the service [DigitalOcean](https://www.digitalocean.com/), with an available console.

+If you just want to try Droong casually, see another tutorial: [how to prepare multiple virtual machines on your own computer](../virtual-machines-for-experiments/).

 NOTE:

  * Make sure to use instances with >= 2GB memory equipped, at least during installation of required packages for Droonga.